 The Programme's low carbon priority includes a specific objective to 'reduce GHG emissions in North West Europe through international cooperation on the implementation of low carbon, energy or climate protection strategies'.
 This allows for 'implementing combined mitigation and adaptation solutions to demonstrate feasibility and refine the design and development of plans for the future'.
 Projects must deliver both a reduction in risks and a reduction in GHG emissions.

 Examples of actions include:

 - sustainably designed and built

-- Innovative approaches to environmental risk at a city or region level, which bring adaptation and mitigation benefits, e.g. Water Sensitive Urban Design
+- Sensitive Urban Design

 - promoting mitigation